camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-document-extraction.md

 import IdpExtractionProjectModalImg from './img/idp-create-extraction-project-modal.png';

-Create a document extraction project to identify and extract specific data from your structured and unstructured documents.
+Extract data from a single type of structured or unstructured document.

 ## About document extraction

 Document extraction projects form the basis for using IDP in your end-to-end processes.

 - Create a separate document extraction project for each type of document you want to categorize and extract data from, such as an invoice, a report, identity document, and so on.

-- Once published, extraction projects can be added to your processes, or linked to a [document automation](idp-document-automation.md) project.
+- Once published, extraction projects can be [integrated into your processes](idp-integrate.md) or linked to a [document automation](idp-document-automation.md) project.

 ## Create document extraction project